seraytufan/DoTheThing/README.md

 The player must manage distractions, avoid obstacles, and use focus-related mechanics to keep going.

-The project aims to represent ADHD in a simple and accessible way, while also showing both challenges and coping strategies through gameplay.

 ## How to Play

 * Hold **Right Arrow** to run.